Miguel Vargas Player Props: Dodgers vs. Yankees

 Miguel Vargas At The Plate

-- Vargas is hitting .220 with 13 doubles, two triples, five home runs and 26 walks.
+- Vargas is batting .223 with 13 doubles, three triples, five home runs and 26 walks.

+- Vargas has picked up a hit in 55.6% of his 54 games this season, with multiple hits in 14.8% of those games.

-- Looking at the 53 games he has played this year, he's went deep in five of them (9.4%), and in 2.4% of his trips to the plate.
+- In 9.3% of his games this year, he has hit a long ball, and 2.4% of his trips to the plate.

-- Vargas has driven home a run in 16 games this year (30.2%), including more than one RBI in 15.1% of his games and producing three or more of his team's runs on one occasion..
+- Vargas has had at least one RBI in 31.5% of his games this season (17 of 54), with more than one RBI eight times (14.8%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored in 24 games this year, with multiple runs three times.
+- He has scored in 46.3% of his games this year, with more than one run scored in 5.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.